Immortal Regiment: First event with this name

-Expansion of the geography of the event (2012-2014)
+Geographical expansion of the event (2012–2014)

 Since it was conceived in 2007, the initiative has been met with unprecedented support.
 Coverage in regional and federal Media has led to the popularity of the idea proposed by the creators of the action, has increased dramatically.
 After May 2012, a community of coordinators from different cities and countries began to take shape around Tomsk.
 In December 2012, representatives of more than 15 cities of Russia expressed a desire to organize an action.
 By February 2013, the number of cities had grown to 30 and was also expanded to four countries: Russia, Ukraine, Kazakhstan, and Israel (חטיבת הנצח בישראל, "Immortal Regiment in Israel" is a nonprofit non-political organization in charge of the event).

 Global promotion (since 2015)

-Since it was introduced in 2012, it has been conducted in cities such as Moscow, Washington D.C., Dushanbe, Berlin, and Yekaterinburg.
-By 2015 it had received national status.
+Since it was introduced in 2012, it has been conducted in cities such as Moscow, Washington D.C., Tashkent, Berlin, and Yekaterinburg.
+By 2015, it had received national status in Russia.
 The Immortal Regiment therefore has become one of the most important elements of the celebrations of Victory Day in Russia.

 In 2015, the "Immortal Regiment" was held in 1150 settlements of 17 countries, and 42 countries in 2016.
 In 2015, Moscow organizers proposed a march of the Immortal Regiment on the Red Square.
 To obtain the necessary permission, a corresponding request was sent to the President of the Russian Federation on behalf of three public organizations: the Immortal Regiment - Moscow, the All-Russian Popular Front and the Public Chamber of the Russian Federation.
 On 9 May 2015, the event took place for the first time on the Red Square, immediately after the 2015 Moscow Victory Day Parade in honor of the 70th anniversary.
 The intention to participate in the procession was expressed by more than 150 thousand people.
 According to the Moscow Police, more than 50 thousand people took part in it, including Russian President Vladimir Putin.
 The procession column passed from Belorusskaya Square to the Kremlin and completed the procession on Moskvoretskaya Embankment.
 The procession cost the state budget about 7,000,000 Russian rubles.